X-API/PayRunIO.Demo.UI/README.md

 2. Run `npm install --dev` to install all the npm package dependencies.
 When installing in production omit the `--dev` flag.
 3. Run `node app.js` this will startup the server, which will default to run on port 3000.
 This can be set to an explicit port by running `node app.js -p 80` which will run the app up on port 80.

-## API Settings

-In `constants.js` there are three settings that should be overwritten when running locally:

-- `apiUrl` - Should be `https://api.test.payrun.io` or `https://api.payrun.io`.
-More information on the available environments can be found [here](http://developer.payrun.io/docs/getting-started/environments.html).
-- `consumerKey` - This will be your own account's consumerKey which will be generated when [signing up for an account here](https://developer.payrun.io/Account/Register).
-- `consumerSecret` - This will be your own account's consumerSecret which will be generated when [signing up for an account here](https://developer.payrun.io/Account/Register).

 ## Scripts

 All scripts rely on local npm modules therefore run `npm install` before running the below scripts: